HectusNet/NeoBB/README.md

 ### Running

-To run the plugin, you will need to create a PaperMC or PurPur server (just watch a tutorial).
+To run the plugin, you will need to create a PaperMC or PurPur server (watch a tutorial).
 After that, you can put the official world or a custom one into the server files and add the built `NeoBB-*.jar` file into the `plugins/` folder.
-Afterwards, just run the server like you usually would and start a match using `/games start <mode> <players>`.
+Afterward, run the server like you usually would and start a match using `/games start <mode> <players>`.

 ## Development